 An accommodation for a disability is designed to help the student function effectively in areas in which his or her disability might otherwise impair academic performance, without fundamentally altering the nature of the student’s classes.
 To receive disability consideration, a student must request accommodation and provide documentation supporting the nature and limitations of a disability.
 Accommodations cannot be granted unless the student provides documentation that reasonably supports the requested accommodation.

-To apply for an accommodation for a disability, please contact Dr. Chip Moody, Dean of Students.
+To apply for an accommodation for a disability, please contact Dr. Josh Anderson, Dean of Students.

 Statement on Marriage, Gender and Sexuality